 A response to Let’s Create? – Arts Council England’s Strategy 2020-2030

-The Arts Council has launched a new ten year strategy which they say is not dreamed up by a bunch of bureaucrats sitting in a room on their own – well tough as this is what it reads like out of touch and given the resources probably unachievable.
+The Arts Council has launched a new ten year strategy which they say is not dreamed up by a bunch of bureaucrats sitting in a room on their own – well tough, as this is what it reads like, out of touch and given the current resources probably unachievable.

 Musicians, dancer, painters, poets, writer, singers have been conveniently dumped into a box marked “Creative Practioners”.
 This is one size fits all and ignores the diversity of expression.
 Culture has been reduced to an homogenous blob and creativity has been simplified to a uniform act, a level playing field in which the participants are all the same.